Shetland – south mainland

 St Margaret’s Way

 I walked this route in 2022 and it is a varied one – urban and rural, located both inland and along the coast.
 I did so as part of a bigger project, Separation and Unity, in which I walked the landscapes of Scotland and Catalonia finding similarity and difference in their volcanic history and oak woods.
-I am interested in the human need for both togetherness and sharing, and, at the same time, recognition of individuality.
+I am interested in the human need for both togetherness and sharing, and at the same time a recognition of individuality.

 The only Scottish pilgrimage named after a woman, the St Margaret’s Way, is representative of so many women’s stories – there are no waymarkers on the ground and apparently no detailed information online about it.